alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-03-merits-of-hastening-to-marry.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Merits of hastening to marry"
+title: Merits of hastening to marry
-hijri: "Rabi' Al-Thani 18, 1442 AH"
+hijri: '1442-04-18'
-source: "Fatawa Shaykh Ibn Baz p.
-20/421"
+source: Fatawa Shaykh Ibn Baz p.
+20/421
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "It is most required to hasten to marry.
+summary: It is most required to hasten to marry.
 Young men should not delay marriage due to studying.
 Marriage is not an obstacle in the way of this.
-It is also possible that a young man gets married in order to guard his religion and manners and lower his gaze, and continue in studying."
+It is also possible that a young man gets married in order to guard his religion and manners and lower his gaze, and continue in studying.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: